Quadro Signs LOI for the Samex Property Contiguous to Amex Exploration's Perron Project

 The Samex Property

-The Samex Property is located to the Southwest and contiguous with Amex Exploration Inc.'s Perron project, which has made several significant high-grade gold discoveries as shown in Figure 1.
-Further to the East is the past-producing Normetal mine, currently held by Starr Peak Exploration, which was mined from the 1930's through to 1975 from surface to a depth of 2.4 km.
+The Samex Property is located to the Southwest and contiguous with Amex Exploration Inc.'s (TSX-V: AMX) Perron project, which has made several significant high-grade gold discoveries as shown in Figure 1.
+Further to the East is the past-producing Normetal mine, currently held by Starr Peak Exploration (TSX-V: STE), which was mined from the 1930's through to 1975 from surface to a depth of 2.4 km.
 Mineralization hosted on adjacent and nearby properties is not necessarily indicative of mineralization hosted on the Company's properties.

 The Property is underlain by a mafic-intermediate metavolcanics belt of the Stoughton-Roquemaure Group and the Hunter Mine Group, bordered to the North by a greywacke Unit of the Chicobi Group and to the South by the Abitibi Lake syn-tectonic pluton.
 The Property is crossed east-west by the Abitibi Thrust Fault, which dips at 70 degrees to the South.
 The overall lithological package strikes east-west and deeps steeply to the South and is contiguous to the Amex Exploration property to the North East.